mmgen/mmgen-wallet/doc/wiki/install-mswin/Install-MMGen-on-Microsoft-Windows.md

 $ pacman -Sup > urls.txt
 ```

-> This command may cause your MSYS terminal window to close.
+> This command may cause your MSYS2 terminal window to close.
 If so, just
 > reopen another one.

 > The command's output is now saved in the file `urls.txt` (this redirection